Gh0stdee/photo-debug/README.md

 Used the checking speed

-WIFI Power Up and Down Functionalites to be added.
+Added WIFI Power Up and Down Functionalites